Exporting to Germany

 Digital industry and economy

-The digitisation of Germany’s industry and economy will impact on all sectors and enhance opportunities associated with business models, manufacturing processes, digital marketplaces, mobility, cyber threats and supply chains.
-There is demand in areas of UK strength such as big data, artificial intelligence, cyber security, food and drink, consumer goods and the internet of things.
+The digitisation of Germany’s industry and economy will impact on all sectors and enhance opportunities associated with business models, manufacturing processes, digital marketplaces, future mobility and supply chains.
+There is demand in areas of UK strength such as food and drink, consumer goods, big data, artificial intelligence (AI), cyber security and the internet of things.

 Strong economic framework